necraidan/funkoPoop/README.md

 Second project to manage the json => https://github.com/necraidan/funkoPoopManager

-Each commit on dev lauch the build on travis-ci to deploy on master: https://necraidan.com/funkoPoop
+Each commit on dev launch the build on travis-ci and deploy on master: https://necraidan.com/funkoPoop